-Dear Students & Parents April 2023
+Dear Students & Parents November 2024

-Students have received their timetables for exams, but this can also be accessed via the Insight Portal.
-Please check the Insight Portal the evening before each exam, as sometimes rooms may change.
-Final paper versions will be distributed via tutors in May - the only difference from the copy you already have, is there will be seating and rooming arrangements added.
+Students have received their timetables for exams and this will shortly be available on the Exams Portal.
+Please check the Portal the evening before each exam, as sometimes rooms may change.
+This is a live system and will update as soon as I make a booking or change to your rooming.